Einstein-Yang-Mills-Lorentz black holes: CONCLUSIONS

 \section{CONCLUSIONS}

-In this work, we have studied the EYM theory associated with a $SO(1,n-1)$ guage symmetry, where $n$ is the number of dimensions associated with the space-time.
-In particular, we have derived analytical expressions for a large variety of black hole solutions.
+In this work, we have studied the EYM theory associated with a $SO(1,n-1)$ gauge symmetry, where $n$ is the number of dimensions associated with the space-time.
+In particular, we have derived analytical expressions for a large variety of BH solutions.
 For this analysis, we have used an $ansatz$ that identifies the gauge connection with the spin connection.
-We have shown that this $ansatz$ allows to interpret different known metric solutions corresponding to pure gravitational systems, in terms of equivalent EYM models.
-We have demonstrated that this analytical method can also be applied successfully to the study of fundamental black hole configurations.
+We have shown that this $ansatz$ allows one to interpret different known metric solutions corresponding to pure gravitational systems, in terms of equivalent EYM models.
+We have demonstrated that this analytical method can also be applied successfully to the study of fundamental BH configurations.
+Such configurations usually differ from the given by the standard case, so that they are useful to improve the understanding of the resulting approach by showing the similarities and differences with respect to the present in other quadratic gravity theories (see \cite{Cap-Lau} and the references therein for a recent overview and additional BH solutions).

 For the analysis of the corresponding Yang-Mills model with Lorentz gauge symmetry in curved space-time, we have used the appropriate procedure in order to solve the equivalent gravitational equations, which governs the dynamics of pure gravitational systems associated with the proper gravitational theory.
 In particular, we have derived the solutions for the Schwarzschild-de Sitter geometry in a four-dimensional space-time and for the Boulware-Deser metric in the five-dimensional case.
 For these solutions, we have specified the corresponding pure gravitational theories.
 The algebraic symmetries associated with the Yang-Mills configuration related to a given solution can be classified by following the Carmeli method.
-We have explicitly shown the equivalence with the Petrov classification for the Schwarzschild metric in four-dimensions.
+We have explicitly shown the equivalence with the Petrov classification for the Schwarzschild metric in four dimensions.